efeelize/eng/bec/speaking_notes.md

 ### 2)employee training
 - content/subject covered->for high quality performance->achieve common goal of company/otherwise time->waste
 - trainers'quality and professionalism->course effective,length and location of training events.

+#### 2.1)advantages
+***just as the old saying goes, “if you take care of your people, the business will take care of itself.”
+Employees are the core and soul of the enterprises as well as the driving engine for the company’s development.***

+***the more time you spend in staff, the more likely they are to have a sense of belonging and identification to the company, which will reduce the turnover rate.***

+***through training courses, they will acquire the necessary skills or knowledge to better fulfill their responsibilities.***

+***Stimulate the staff’s working enthusiasm so that the efficiency will be improved a great deal.
+ With admirable career plans/ with an appealing incentive system, the company will become very attractive to talented personnel, so it will be easier for the company to recruit new staff of high quality and that will enhance the company’s competitive strength.***

+***a company which gives serious thought to the development of staff will enjoy a good reputation in the business world.***

+***make a self-evaluation.
+Be well aware of your strengths and weaknesses.
+Besides, external factors such as market information, family conditions should be considered as well.***

+***take career counselling to ask for advice from some experienced people, which helps you have a clear and comprehensive impression on the real work situation.***

+***set clear and realistic goals.
+Only by setting goals can you exactly know what you plan to achieve and what you have to concentrate on.
+Goals give you a long-term vision and a short-term motivation, so as for you to work toward it step by step.***

+#### 2.2）factors
+***cost：analyze the need.
+Carry out a survey to find out what is exactly required.
+It can help you identify the priority and choose the right type of training.***

+***the venue.
+The conference room should be big enough to meet the business need.
+Besides, it should be fully equipped with the necessary facilities, for instance, the overhead projector, microphone, and access to internet.***

 ### 3)recruiting & selecting
 - interview's personality quality,think objectively can prevent extreme opinions and biases to avoid employment discrimination/gender stigma